kanaka/data-defined-systems/docs/presentations/source/presentation.md

   merge multiple compose files.

 - here is an example two compose files are being merged together
-    - essentially a deep merge with array values appending and map values merged
+    - essentially docker overlay does a deep merge with array values appended and map values merged
-    - a few special cases
-        - environments and volumes are merged as a map even if defined as a list
 - compose overlays have limitations:
   - Unwieldy once you have more than 2 files.
   - No way to represent dependencies.